Onelinerhub/onelinerhub/golang/how-to-sleep-for-500-milliseconds.md

-# How to sleep for 1 minute
+# How to sleep for 500 milliseconds

 ```go
 package main